juristr/juristr.github.com/_posts/2013-04-30-git-explained.md

 The generic syntax here is `git reset --hard <tag/branch/commit id>`.

+### Using "revert" to rollback changes the nice way

+If you need to rollback an entire commit and (even worse) you might have synched it to a remote repository already, then using `git reset --hard` might not be so nice as in that way you're somehow rewriting history which is a no-go if you synched your repo to a remote one already.

+In such situation you can use the `revert` command which basically creates a new commit undoing all changes of a specific commit you specify.
+For instance consider you want to rollback a commit with ID `41b8684`:

+    git revert 41b8684

 ## Undo Uncommitted Changes

 Another common scenario of "undoing" stuff is to simply discard local, yet uncommitted changes.

 ### Files Not Staged For a Commit